An example of teleology in scientific writing,

 Read about types of pseudo-explanations

 Calling fungi humble is metaphorical, as an entity can only be humble if it could make alternative choices (so as to be arrogant and pretentious perhaps).
-This can be considered an anthropomorphic metaphor as it suggests fungi have hum-like properties.
+This can be considered an anthropomorphic metaphor as it suggests fungi have human-like properties.

 Read examples of anthropomorphism in science